 Think of it like a GoFundMe – except, rather than crowdfunding for a cause you all believe in, you and other like-minded individuals are crowdfunding for an investment you all believe in.

 If you want to invest in real estate, but don’t want to buy/develop a building, then you can become a shareholder in the property through a REIP.
 This allows for any profits made by the real estate venture to be passed on to you.
 However, like with any other investment, crowdfunding has its own share of risks.
 Investors are exposed to volatility in the market along with the risk of default from the developers.
-The absence of a secondary market can also restrict the liquidity of the investment.
+The absence of a share transfer can also restrict the liquidity of the investment.